Just some self promotion:

 When ever the hair fashion change, there is a feminist agenda behind it.
 Albeit subconsciously.
 Everything a western woman does and doesn't, is an extension of the woman's liberation movement.
 Don't you dare try tell a western woman she cant.
 Because she can, with a vengeance.

 And then we have the children.
 Some politicians go as far as claiming that children wearing the hijab are sexualized by their parents.
 Reasoning that young children should not be covering up their hair, because they are not sexual beings.
 These people seem to have the idea that their own western view on sexuality and its symbols are the same all over the world.
 Parents who dress their children in the hijab, are raising them according to their religion.
-The veil is the symbol that separated man from God: wearing it is perhaps a liminal state, signifying the difference between the profane and the profound spheres of life.
-As in the mosaic temple the Jews carried through the desert after leaving Egypt.
+The veil is the symbol that separated man from God: wearing it is perhaps a liminal state, signifying the difference between the profane and the

 Muslim parents are not forcing sexuality onto their children, the western world however is.